2019–20 NZ Touring Cars Championship: Driver changes

-Andre Heimgartner will return to the series to drive with Hamilton Motorsports.
+Andre Heimgartner returned to the series to drive with Hamilton Motorsports.
 Chelsea Herbert was originally slated to drive with the team, but withdrew after announcing her plans to compete in the Toyota Racing Series.

-Calendar
+Results and standings

+Season summary

 The calendar was announced on April 30, 2019.
 The calendar was later revised, removing the South Island rounds citing issues surrounding cost.